mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ```

 These changes will ensure that all articles have a title that is at least five characters long.
-VOK can validate a variety of conditions in a JPA entity, including the presence or uniqueness
+VoK can validate a variety of conditions in a JPA entity, including the presence or uniqueness
 of columns, their format, and the existence of associated objects.
 The [Hibernate Validator](http://hibernate.org/validator/) is used
 to provide validation support; validations are covered
 in detail in the Hibernate Validator documentation.